antfu/talks/2025-10-09/src/slides.md

 <img src="/vd/packages.png" w-300 mt--5 />

 <!--
 A huge portion of our app usually comes from 3rd-party npm packages.
-But usually we overlook how their impact on our apps.
+But usually we overlook their impact on our apps.
 This tab lists all the packages that went into our bundle and their bundled size.
 And most importantly, it shows the versions and would tell you when you are having duplicated packages with different versions, which we likely want to avoid.
 -->

 ---